What Chartered Legal Executive Lawyers Do

 work that a solicitor can do, is the right to appear in open court

-in the High Court, county courts and magistrates’ courts.
+in the High Court, County Court and Magistrates’ Court.
 However,

 under the County Court (Rights of Audience) Direction 1978 rights